MuhtasimTanmoy/notebook/distributed/distributed systems.md

 - Preserves symmetry and avoids having a centralized registry for storing membership and node liveness information.

-- Data replication is at the heart of making data durable and available in the presence of hardware failures such as machine crashes, disk failures, network partitions and clock skews.
+- Data replication is at the heart of making data durable and available in the presence of hardware failures such as machine crashes, disk failures, network partitions, and clock skews.

 - Popular implementations include those from `etcd` and `consul`.
 - Next-generation distributed databases such as YugaByte DB, CockroachDB and TiDB use Raft for both leader election and data replication

-- The final value has to determined non-deterministically using heuristics such as Last-Writer-Wins (LWW) and Conflict Free Replicated Data Types (CRDT).
+- The final value has to be determined non-deterministically using heuristics such as Last-Writer-Wins (LWW) and Conflict Free Replicated Data Types (CRDT).

 - Distributed systems are kept weakly consistent for performance
   - Input Speculation